GeoffAWaddington/CSI30Wiki/FX-and-Instrument-Mapping.md

 ```

 If your surface has displays, you probably want to label which controls are tied to which FX parameters.
 So DisplayUpper1 will show the word “Thresh” when this zone is active.
 This is useful if you have limited character displays and FX Params may have long names.
-Otherwise, you could alternately have used the FXParamNameDIsplay action as shown below:
+Alternately, you could have used the FXParamNameDIsplay action as shown below:

 ```